 - Haifa is on the top of Mount Carmel with a sweeping view over the Mediterranean.
 It is adjacent to a national park in which students can run, and they can take an hour-long hike downhill to the “student beach.”

-- Students share a kitchen with Israeli and international students who are usually very happy to share their supplies.
+- Students share a kitchen with Israeli and international students.

 - Board is not included